rkapl123/DBAddin/docs/README.md

 If any of these is missing, please install yourself before starting DBAddin.

 Download the asset DBAddinReleasePkg.zip in [https://github.com/rkapl123/DBAddin/releases](https://github.com/rkapl123/DBAddin/releases), unzip to any location and run deployAddin.cmd in the folder.
-This copies DBAddin.xll, DBAddin.xll.config and DBAddinCentral.config to your %appdata%\Microsoft\AddIns folder and starts Excel for activating DBAddin (adding it to the registered Addins).
+This copies DBAddin.xll, DBAddin.xll.config, DBaddinUser.config and DBAddinCentral.config to your %appdata%\Microsoft\AddIns folder and starts Excel for activating DBAddin (adding it to the registered Addins).

+### Settings

+Settings are done in three config files:

+* DBAddin.xll.config (expected in the same %appdata%\Microsoft\AddIns folder as the DBAddin.xll) in section appSettings
+	* DBAddin.xll.config has a reference in the file attribute of the appSettings element to DBAddinCentral.config and
+	* a reference in the configSource attrivute of the UserSettings element to DBaddinUser.config
+* DBAddinCentral.config (this is a reference copy of the appSettings section, where the key/value pairs override the settings in DBAddin.xll.config)
+* DBaddinUser.config (this is a reference copy of the UserSettings section, where the key/value pairs override both the settings in DBAddin.xll.config and DBAddinCentral.config)

+In the DBAddin settings Group, there is a dropdown "settings", where you can modify these three settings inside Excel.

 After installation you'd want to adapt the connection strings (ConstConnString**N**) that are globally applied if no function-specific connection string is given and environment **N** is selected.
-This can be done by modifying DBAddin.xll.config or the referred DBAddinCentral.config (in this example the settings apply to environment 3):
+This can be done by modifying DBAddin.xll.config or the referred DBaddinUser.config or DBAddinCentral.config (in this example the settings apply to environment 3):

 ```xml
 <appSettings>